DurationPart-time 2 years, Full-time 1.5 years or Part-time equivalent

 For further information about advanced standing see Credits and Masters exemptions.

-Depending on your previous studies and experience you could also be eligible for credit towards your program.
+Depending on your previous studies and experience you could also be eligible for credit towards your degree.
 Credit granted may reduce the amount of study you need to complete.

 For more information please see RMIT’s credit transfer and recognition of prior learning policy.